|Share this article:|

 Vertica QuickStart for Tableau

-The Vertica QuickStart for Tableau is a sample application implemented as a set of Tableau dashboards powered by Vertica Analytic Database.
+The Vertica QuickStart for Tableau is a sample application implemented as a set of Tableau dashboards powered by the Vertica Analytic Database.
 The dashboards present sample retail data for analysis.
 The QuickStart shows how retail companies could use Vertica and Tableau to quickly explore, visualize, and gain insight into their data stored in Vertica.

 The Vertica QuickStart for Tableau requires a Vertica database server with the VMart example database, a Vertica client, and Tableau Desktop 9.0.

-Vertica Database Server
+- Install the Vertica Database Server

 The Vertica QuickStart for Tableau assumes a default installation of the Vertica VMart example database.
-Follow the tutorial in the Vertica Getting Started Guide to install VMart.

 Tableau runs on Windows or Mac OS.
 If you do not have Tableau Desktop 9.0, you can download and install it as follows: